NatLibFi/digitalia-notebook/README.md

 Updates to the notebook enable data download using API and contains also other improvements.
 Updates to the notebook were implemented during Digital Open Memory-project.

+Clippings text mining examples.

+The Latest updated version of clippings download using notebook is available from digidata_clippings_using_api.en.ipynb and digidata_clippings_using_api.fi.ipynb files.
+Updates to the notebook enable clippings download using API and contain also other clippings related changes.

 ## Acknowledgments / Kiitokset

 <table><tr><td>